 All applicants will be notified via email on the status of your application and you can log into the system to check the outcome of your application.

 Applicants will be given one week to accept the offer.

-Students will receive information to log into the NUS Student Information System and verify their details.
+Students will receive information to log into the NUS Student Information System for Registration (Part 1) to verify their details

 Students will receive information to access the Duke-NUS Learning Management System where the online course materials can be found.